 MICHAEL H. MARSH, AIA, PRINCIPAL ARCHITECT

 Michael has over 15 years of experience designing and managing projects for a number of high-end residential architecture firms in New York City and Los Angeles.
-He is licensed to practice architecture in both California and New York State and is a member of the American Institute of Architects.
+He is licensed to practice architecture in California, New York, and Virginia and is a member of the American Institute of Architects.
 His passion for architecture and construction began as a child, when he would join his father in exploring (which in hindsight was really trespassing upon) construction sites throughout his hometown in Northern Virginia, just after the builders had left for the day.

 In 2001 Michael completed a Bachelor of Science in Architecture at the University of Virginia before gaining seven years of professional experience managing complex new construction, renovation, and historic preservation projects.
 In 2008 he was accepted into a four-year, dual Masters program at Columbia University, earning both a Master of Architecture and a Master of Science in Historic Preservation in 2012.
 Throughout graduate school he was regularly invited to study and document historic and vernacular structures throughout Rome, China, and the Middle East, experiences which continue to inform his design sensibilities.